GuiPimenta-Dev/lambda-forge-docs/docs/page2.md

     }
 ```

-The `Input` and `Output` data classes define the structure for each endpoint, laying the groundwork for generating the comprehensive Swagger documentation.
+The `Input` and `Output` data classes define the structure for each endpoint, laying the groundwork for generating the Swagger documentation.
 This documentation precisely outlines the expected input and output data for every endpoint.

 Considering the project was initiated with the `--no-docs` flag, let's temporarily skip this documentation generation phase.
 However, we intend to revisit and implement documentation generation at a future point in this tutorial.